DataDog/documentation/content/en/developers/ide_integrations/vscode/_index.md

 - Set custom parameters without altering the original test definition
 - See test results locally in VS Code and in Datadog to access additional information
 - Test only what matters by executing relevant tests at the same time
-- Create a list of most frequently used Synthetic tests by adding them to **Favorites**
+- Create a list of most frequently used Synthetic tests by linking them to your workspace

+The **View in VS Code** feature provides a link from Datadog directly to your source files.

 ## Requirements

 - **A Datadog account**: The extension requires a Datadog account.
 If you're new to Datadog, go to the [Datadog website][2] to learn more about Datadog's observability tools and sign up for a free trial.
-- **Synthetic tests**: The extension allows you to execute Synthetic tests.
-If you haven't set up Synthetic tests already, [create a test in Datadog][3].
-For more information about running tests on a local environment, see [Getting Started with API Tests][4], [Getting Started with Browser Tests][5], and the [Continuous Testing Tunnel documentation][1].

 ## Setup